Valve’s Steam Deck has been delayed until at least February

 In an update to its customers on the Steam website, Valve let us know the bad news.
 Citing global supply chain issues, the company says that it just won’t be able to make the initial deadline that it had previously promised.

-Those who have already registered for their chance to buy the Steam Deck will still hold their place in line, they’ll just have to wait until February before they can purchase a console.
+Those who have already registered for their chance to buy the

 “We’re sorry about this—we did our best to work around the global supply chain issues, but due to material shortages, components aren’t reaching our manufacturing facilities in time for us to meet our initial launch dates,” reads the statement from Valve.